lvarshini3096/LLM-Coding-Challenge---Digit-Classification-from-Audio/README.md

 # LLM-Coding-Challenge - Digit Classification from Audio
 This project is an end-to-end audio classification system built to recognize spoken digits (0-9).
 It uses PyTorch to train a Convolutional Neural Network (CNN) on Mel-Frequency Cepstral Coefficients (MFCCs) extracted from the [Free Spoken Digit Dataset (FSDD)](https://github.com/Jakobovski/free-spoken-digit-dataset).

 The project includes scripts for data preparation, model training, file-based prediction, and real-time inference from a microphone. 'cloudwalk_challenge.mp4' video uploaded to include the work progress.
+I have compressed the video to fit the 25mb limit, please let me know if you require a better quality video.

 ## Features